Reference

 Can eliminated players watch the game?

 Yes, but they must be completely silent.
 No facial reactions, no gasps, no eye-rolling, no mouthing words.
-Dead players who leak information ruin the game for everyone still playing.
+Eliminated players who leak information ruin the game for everyone still playing.

 Roles